MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 ## Steps to configure device-based licensing for Microsoft 365 Apps for enterprise

 After you have verified that your Windows 10 devices and Microsoft 365 Apps for enterprise installations meet the specified requirements, you need to do the following tasks:
-- Add the Windows 10 devices to a group that's available in Azure AD and assign the appropriate licenses to that group.
-The license assignment is done in the M365 Admin Portal > Billing > Licenses.
+- Add the Windows 10 devices to a group that's available in Azure AD.
+- Assign the appropriate licenses to that group by signing into the Microsoft 365 admin center and going to **Billing** > **Licenses**.
+You can't assign the licenses in the Azure portal.
 - Configure Microsoft 365 Apps for enterprise to use device-based licensing instead of user-based licensing.

 > [!IMPORTANT]